Boeing CEO gave up millions in pay last year, though future stock awards loom large

 That last goal is already delayed until late 2023.

-In addition, Calhoun was granted $3.5 million in 2020 as a long-term performance award that will vest in early 2023.
+In addition, Calhoun was granted $3.5 million in 2020 as a three-year performance award that will vest in early 2023.

+In 2020, the longer-term bonus plan for executives — three-year performance stock awards that were awarded in 2018 to cover the 2018-2020 performance period — paid out at zero.

-Despite the 2018 three-year performance award paying out zero, Boeing’s other top executives actually earned more in 2020 than in the previous year.
+Nevertheless, because of a change made to the company’s annual bonus program, most Boeing executives actually earned more in 2020 than in the previous year.

+Boeing executives and white-collar employees received zero annual bonuses in 2019 because of the impact of the MAX grounding on Boeing’s financial performance.

+So in February last year, realizing that the grounding of the MAX would again mean missing its standard financial targets, Boeing’s leadership changed the metrics that determine the size of the annual bonus to ensure that employees would receive something despite plummeting revenues.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.